Lifelong Learning Science Courses

 Lifelong Learning courses are designed primarily for students age 50 and over.
 Not all listed courses are offered each semester.
 See schedule of Lifelong Learning classes to find current schedules, location, dates, and costs.

-Major Scientific/Technological Discoveries of Past 200 Years, ILL608 – Hours: 12
+Major Scientific Technological Discoveries of the Past 200 Years, LLI-608 – Hours: 12

 This course looks at major scientific and technological breakthroughs of the past 200 years: the steam engine, evolutionary theory, electricity, petroleum, quantum physics, psycho- analysis, and the internet.
 We will position each development in its respective social and cultural context, before studying the profound implications and applications that followed (e.g., in transportation, medicine, warfare, business, etc.).
 The course does not require any scientific or mathematical back- ground, but presents each development in everyday language and focuses on their respective histories and present-day applications.
 It is designed for anybody with an interest in the major ideas and technologies that define the modern world.
 Tuition waiver applies; seniors pay fee only.

 Weather Forecasting Workshop, LLI- 712 – Hours: 12

 This course will very briefly describe the underlying causes of our weather (with an emphasis on the importance of up- per air weather patterns) before explaining how to interpret weather maps at a more professional level than is presented by the media to the general public.
 Using this knowledge, we will then learn and practice a simple and quick method using only a single website and two maps that will yield a fairly accurate 24-hour forecast for any desired location in the U.S. (including Washington D.C.).
 After a number of practice exercises on map sets from recent years, we will conclude with some real-time forecasting for cities of your choice, and see if you can beat the instructor as well as the local weather experts.
 Non-scientists should have no difficulty understanding the course.
 Tuition waiver applies; seniors pay fee only.